 Green Forklift Warning Light.
 Green can be easier to see in high-light areas, making green warning lights a good choice for indoor and outdoor work areas with good lighting.

 Fork Tilt Warning Lights.
-Fork tilt warning lights are specialized lights mounted in the control cabin and alert drivers when their forks aren’t aligned, helping prevent damage caused by product and cargo spills, pallet damage, and more.
+Fork tilt warning lights are specialized lights mounted in the control cabin.
+They alert drivers when their forks aren’t aligned.
+This action helps prevent damage caused by product and cargo spills, pallet damage, and more.

-Getting your entire team on board with proper forklift lights can ensure a safer work environment for everyone.
-Given OSHA’s strict training requirements for all forklift operators, it’s crucial that your whole team be on the same page about these lights.
+Getting an entire team on board with proper forklift lights can ensure a safer work environment for everyone.
+Given OSHA’s strict training requirements for all forklift operators, the whole team must be on the same page.
 Quality training and up-to-date certifications can help ensure across-the-board compliance.

 Most Important Forklift Safety Light Do’s and Dont’s